1300 088 065

 How does equity work when buying a second home?

-• 60%
+• Market-leading

-Market average loan approval rate
+loan approval rate in Australia of 97%

-In this expert-written guide, you’ll learn everything you need to know about buying a second home and renting the first—from using equity to buy a second home to what you need to pay in stamp duty.
+In this comprehensive expert-written guide, you’ll learn everything you need to know about buying a second home and renting the first—from using equity to buy a second home to what you need to pay in stamp duty.

 Let’s dive right in.